forgetfulskybro/Polaris-custom/readme.md

+This is a modified version of the original Polaris bot by GDColon.
+The original code is available [here](https://github.com/GDColon/Polaris-Open).
+This brings my own support bot that adds Modmail, Invite Tracking, and Verification.

 # Polaris!
 ...is a super customizable XP bot for Discord with all sorts of neat features!
 Unfortunately, it's become increasingly annoying to host, so I'm passing the torch by open-sourcing all the messy code and allowing anyone to host this thing!